 The best way to find such pages is to hover the mouse over the pages option in the WordPress back-end sidebar.
 After that, you will see the all pages option, and you have to click on that.
 It will display the list of all the pages, including those in drafts or trash.

-Now that you know Where WordPress posts and pages are stored? you can easily access them.
+Now that you know where is the wordpress content stored, you can easily access them.
 You can not only think of modifying them but also export them to create a backup.